kb-dk/MerMEId/trunk/USING_DOCKER.md

 ### Host server http

-In order to get hold of the services we add the following on the server running dockerd:
+In order to get hold of the services we add the following on the server running Docker:

 ```
 ProxyPass /exist/ "http://172.17.0.2:8080/exist/"